jet/dotnet-templates/README.md

 #### ❌ DONT log

 If your `Fold` logic is anything but incredibly boring, that's a design smell.
-If you must, unit test it to satisfy yourself things can't go wrong, but logging is never the answer.
+If you must, unit test it to satisfy yourself things can't go wrong, but logging is _never_ the answer.
-Fold logic should not be deciding anything - just summarizing facts.
+Fold logic should not be deciding anything - just collating facts.

 If anything needs to be massaged prior to making a decision, do that explicitly; don't pollute the `Fold` logic.
 In general, you want to [make illegal States unrepresentable](https://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/).